LeNPaul/full-circle/_drafts/2021-08-24-saving-time-with-task-automation.md

 I began tracking my hours in Clockify and using the pomodoro timer, which was a natural transition.
 I now needed a means to automate the process of taking the tasks.
 Incedentally, my job involves building integrations, so I was in a good position to build a custom integration.

+### Notes

-Build the integration.
+* Build the integration.

-Compare times saved for putting time into Harvest vs. automating or making it easier to put in time Compare times saved for putting activities into Pipedrive Keyboard shortcuts
+* Compare times saved for putting time into Harvest vs. automating or making it easier to put in time

+* Compare times saved for putting activities into Pipedrive

+* Keyboard shortcuts

-No longer using this integration because I no longer use Clockify to do my Pomodoros, and do not track what was done during a Pomodoro
+* No longer using this integration because I no longer use Clockify to do my Pomodoros, and do not track what was done during a Pomodoro